PandaWood/ExceptionReporter.NET/README.md

 ## Why use it
 ### Some Important Features

-- Option to send a report silently (and asynchronously) - ie without showing a dialog
+- Option to send a report silently and asynchronously - ie without showing a dialog
 - Send a report using various methods:
   - RESTful API/WebService
   - to Email address via SMTP
   - to Email address via installed client (SimpleMAPI)
- - Emailing includes support for automatically attaching files and compressing into a single zip file - useful for including log and config files to help with troubleshooting
+ - Emailing includes support for automatically attaching files and compressing into a single zip file - useful for including log files and configuration files to help with troubleshooting
 - The report sent to the developer can be in various formats (v4):
   - Plain Text
   - HTML
   - Markdown
-  - Custom - your own Handlebar/Mustache template can be used to create the report
+  - Custom - write your own Handlebars/Mustache template to create the report
-- The report includes various information such as:
+- The report includes various useful information such as:
-  - Full exception **stack trace** (including inner exception and multiple exceptions)
+  - **Full Stack Trace** (including inner exceptions and multiple exceptions)
-  - **System information** (using WMI) such as CPU, AvailableMemory, OSLanguage, Versions etc.
+  - **System Information** (using WMI) such as OS Version, Memory, Language, TimeZone etc.
-  - A list of **referenced assemblies** (with versions) being used by the current executable
+  - A list of **Referenced Assemblies** (with versions) being used by the current executable
-   - Details of your App such as name/version/date/time etc
+  - **Details of your App** such as name/version/date/time etc

 ### Demos, Design and Testing
-- The solution includes a Demo WinForms app for testing as well as a WebService project to demonstrate the requirements of sending reports to a WebService (written in .NET Core 2.1 - because we can)
+- The solution includes a demo WinForms app for testing the dialog as well as a WebService project to demonstrate the requirements of sending reports to a WebService (written in .NET Core 2.1 - why not)
-- The source code has an emphasis on testing and testability with over 50 unit tests (and growing) covering most of the code
+- The source code has an emphasis on testing and testability with over 60 unit tests (and growing) covering most of the important code
 - ExceptionReporter is designed using the [MVP or Model-View-Presenter](https://medium.com/@prajvalprabhakar/mvp-vs-mvvm-93657494106b) pattern and the classes and concerns are liberally separated using [SOLID](https://stackify.com/solid-design-principles/) design principles (to the best of our ability)

 ## Sample Report